KHwong12/urban-data-palette-blog/content/post/2021-03-xml-dataframe-r.md

 )
 ```

-Compare to the xml version of the data:
+Compare to the XML version of the data:

 ```xml
 <LP>